Airport

 Background

-The Civil Aviation Safety Authority (CASA) regulates the Airport on safety matters and the Department of Infrastructure and Transport and Local Government regulates on matters relating to security.
-Audits are carried out by these Departments to ensure that the systems and processes in place meet the requirements of both the Civil Aviation Safety Regulations and the Aviation Transport Security Regulations legislation.
+Regular audits are carried out by the department to ensure that the systems and processes in place comply with both the Civil Aviation Safety Regulations and Aviation Transport Security Regulations.

 Type A Charts

-The Type A chart is intended to advise both aircraft operators and the Airport Authority of potential take-off flight path obstructions which may impact on aircraft performance considerations.
-A survey is undertaken from all current runway ends to identify the height and locations of obstacles that aircraft must safely clear when departing that runway.
-The slope to each of the obstacles is calculated to identify the critical obstacle; the obstacle where the slope from where the aircraft takes off to the top of the obstacle is steepest.
+Surveys are conducted from all current runway ends to identify the height and locations of obstacles that aircraft must safely clear during departure.
+The slope from the aircraft take-off point to each obstacle is calculated to identify the critical obstacle - where the slope is steepest.

 Drone-registration-Qcode.png